zenglab-pku/DISSECT/README.md

 - **`weights_file`**: Path to the pre-trained model weights file (download available [here](#)).

 ### Optional Parameters:
-- **`output'**: Path to store the .npy file of segmented mask and detected bounding boxes.
+- **`output`**: Path to store the .npy file of segmented mask and detected bounding boxes.
 Default: Current working directory.
 - **`alpha` (float)**: Sets the weight of the transcriptomic gradient field in refining cell boundaries.
 Default: `0.5`.
 - **`expand_by` (int)**: Number of pixels by which the bounding box is expanded outward.
 This ensures accurate cell boundaries without enlarging the actual cell size.
 Default: `5`.
 - **`gene` (bool)**: Whether to use transcriptomics data for fine-tuning.
 Default: `True`.